 Examination of ancient Egyptian culture as revealed through art and archaeology.
 Special attention given to art as a source of historical information.
 Topics include the influence of natural resources and the environment, principles of artistic representation, problems with interpreting evidence, the origin and nature of Egyptian hieroglyphic writing, and the Egyptian world view.
-Trip to the Metropolitan Museum of Art in New York.
+Trip to the University of Pennsylvania Museum of Archaeology and Anthropology in Philadelphia.
+3 Credits.